growingpenguin/growingpenguin.github.io/_posts/2023-04-07-AmericanNovels.md

 ("You always look so cool" she repeated.
 She told him that she loved him and Tom Buchanan saw.
 His mouth dropped a little and he looked at Gatsby, and then back at Daisy as if he had just recognized her as someone he know a long time ago.) <br/>
 21. Book symbolize? <br/>
 A: Real vs. Fake <br/>
+22. Been in family for generations                                  vs.   First generation with money Owns heirlooms(antique pieces from ancestors) of furniture or         Owns all/mostly new pieces of furniture or jewelry <br/>
+    jewelry
+    Does not need to show wealth by purchasing extravagant items          Feels the need to show wealth to impress others <br/>
+    Belongs to Elite Upper Class                                          Belongs to any class but the Elite Upper Class <br/>
+    Highly educated (Ivy League)                                          Not necessarily educated <br/>
+A: Old Money vs. New Money <br/>
+23. What does Nick call Tom and Daisy at the end of the book? <br/>
+A: "careless people" <br/>
+24. Any connection to Greek Mythology? <br/>
+A: *The green light*
+   -The goddess Hera is associated with the peacock, which has green feathers that symbolize her power and authority) <br/>
+   *hubris* (excessive pride or self-confidence.
+Excessive pride toward defiance of the gods, leading to nemesis) <br/>
+   -Jay Gatsby, can be seen as a tragic figure who suffers from hubris.
+Despite his humble beginnings, Gatsby becomes obsessed with the idea of winning back his lost       love, Daisy, and he builds up a vast fortune and an extravagant lifestyle in order to impress her. <br/>
+   *Gatsby's car* ( a matter of hubris)<br/>
+   *Gatsby's mansion* <br/>
+   -In Greek mythology, the idea of the hero's quest was often linked to the search for a home, a place of refuge and safety where the hero could rest after his trials    and tribulations.
+Similarly, Gatsby's mansion can be seen as a representation of his quest for belonging and acceptance in society. <br/>
+   *Gatsby's garden* <br/>
+   -Complex and often deceptive nature of the world in which the characters live.<br/>
+   *Nick* <br/>
+   The Greek goddess of victory, Nike <br/>
+   -The idea of victory or triumph is explicitly linked to Nick's character.
+For example, Nick describes himself as having a "high moral sense" and being "one of the      few honest people" he has ever known, suggesting a sense of moral superiority or triumph over the other characters in the novel.
+25. What object did Gatsby accidently knock over and then catch before it broke "with trembling hands"? <br/>
+A: A clock representing the theme time <br/>
+26. "I'm p-parlysed with happiness" <br/>
+A: Daisy <br/>
+27. 'Whenever you feel like critisizing anyone', he told me, 'just rememeber that all the people in this world haven't had the advantages that you've had." <br/>
+A: Nick's father <br/>
+28. "Well, it's a fine book, and everybody ought to read it.
+The idea is if we don't look out the white race will be - will be utterly submerged.
+It's all scientific stuff; it's been proved." <br/>
+A: Tom Buchanan <br/>
+29. "They're a rotten crowd.
+You're worth the whole damn bunch of them" <br/>
+A: Nick Caraway <br/>
+30. "And I like large parties.
+They're so intimate.
+At small parties there isn't any privacy." <br/>
+A: Jordan Baker <br/>
+31. The original working title for The Great Gatsby? <br/>
+A: Under The Red, White, and Blue (Francis Scott Key Fitzgerald)<br/>

 <br/>
 ## GameBoard Questions